 There are also additional readings called primary source documents.
 Both the PowerPoints and primary source documents will be located in the Modules folders.
-Most resources are in Adobe Acrobat format, so you will need to download the Adobe Acrobat reader to your computer in order to open these resources.
-The Lecture Outlines in the Resources link contain the same information as the Powerpoint Presentations (in the Modules), but contain only text without the images, so you do not have to review both of these.
+Most documents are in Adobe Acrobat format, so you will need to download the Adobe Acrobat reader to your computer in order to open these resources.
+The Lecture Outlines in the Resources link contain the same information as the PowerPoint Presentations in the Modules, but contain only text without the pictures and images, so you do not have to review both of these.
 Pick the version that best fits your needs.